NelsonDane/auto-rsa/README.md

 `.env` file format:
 - `BBAE=BBAE_USERNAME:BBAE_PASSWORD`

 Note: `BBAE_USERNAME` can either be email or phone number.
+Security code goes to your user name.

 #### Chase
 Made by [MaxxRK](https://github.com/MaxxRK/) using the [chaseinvest-api](https://github.com/MaxxRK/chaseinvest-api).
 Go give them a ⭐